 Asteroid Day Affiliation:

-On September 18, 2006, Anousheh Ansari captured headlines around the world as the first female private space explorer.
-She also earned a place in history as the fourth private explorer to visit space and the first astronaut of Iranian descent.
-She blasted off for an eight-day expedition aboard the International Space Station as part of the Expedition 14 crew of the Soyuz TMA-9, which included NASA astronaut Michael Lopez-Alegria and Russian cosmonaut Mikhail Tyurin.
-This was the accomplishment of a lifelong dream for her.
+Anousheh Ansari was the first female private space explorer and the first astronaut of Iranian descent.
+She blasted off for an eight-day expedition aboard the International Space Station as part of the Expedition 14 crew of the Soyuz TMA-9.

 While in space, Anousheh wrote a blog that invited readers to share her experience.
-She described the Russian Soyuz capsule during liftoff, talked about the sights and smells of the space station, and explained the intricacies of everyday activities such as eating and washing up in zero gravity.
 The blog captured international attention.
-Her personal web site and her blog site garnered more than 50 million hits from readers around the world.
+Her personal website and her blog site garnered more than 50 million hits from readers around the world.

 Anousheh is a member of the X Prize Foundation’s Vision Circle, as well as its Board of Trustees.
 She is a life member in the Association of Space Explorers and on the advisory board of the Teacher’s in Space project.
 She has received multiple honors, including the World Economic Forum Young Global Leader 2007, DFW International Community Alliance Hall of Fame award, the Working Woman’s National Entrepreneurial Excellence Award, George Mason University’s Entrepreneurial Excellence Award, George Washington University’s Distinguished Alumni Achievement Award, and the Ernst & Young Entrepreneur of the Year Award for Southwest Region.
 While under her leadership, Telecom Technologies earned recognition as one of Inc. magazine’s 500 fastest-growing companies and Deloitte & Touche’s Fast 500 technology companies.